Internal Links & SEO: Why They’re Important

 Unlike external links, you have absolute control over internal links as the webmaster or site owner.
 Thus, you can streamline exceptional internal linking strategies to drive users and search crawlers to your cornerstone pages.

 Site Structure and Relationships Between Content

-Besides helping crawlers understand your site structure, you can also use internal linking to distribute link value on your site evenly.
+Besides helping crawlers understand your site structure, you can also use internal linking to evenly distribute link value on your site.
 More often than not, your landing page receives the most link value as it has most of the backlinks.